The Pirates Story

 After sponsor donation deductions, all remaining costs we simply split together including: training rentals , fields, refs, winter games, new equipment, GK gear, team events, etc.

-There are no hidden fees above and no surprise added fees going to be asked of you later.
+------------------------------------------------------------------There are no hidden fees above and no surprise added fees going to be asked of you later.
 Our generous sponsors, DMS and others, donate to reduce costs for all.
 We don't waste money on tournament travel, we have lots of useful equipment and we are wise with any needed expenses.Pirates Head Coach Mike Firpo has been a firm believer and national advocate for decades for decreasing the impossible costs, time and travel of Rec and Comp youth soccer in North America - for ALL kids and families.
 Believing we could get many more players and families playing (and staying) in the game if soccer is affordable for all, not just the affluent or those OK spending small fortunes.
 Coach Firpo believes only a few club and ODP teams per state truly need to travel for competition, rarely.
 Having worked professionally in soccer and travel for decades Coach Firpo feels most travel should be left for families to decide, not for youth teams to play nearby teams in distant places or against similar levels to Utah.Pirates are proof that soccer / futbol does not need to bankrupt families of precious money and time -- while filling a team with happy players out to meet their potential, together.Coach Firpo is now a 1-team-only volunteer coach of 20+ years experience.
 He coaches to give back to the sport he loves, help boys reach their futbol potential and to develop strong men and future community leaders that will impact soccer and wider society positively with integrity, intelligence, creativity, care and respect for all others.Coach has many inspirational stories and quotes he shares with the Pirates players all year long but two stand out.
 One is even printed on our white Unidos uniform set to remind us to succeed we must risk failure and try."Who Dares Wins"

-A Greek, Roman and British saying that the people who are bold and risk are the ones who get what they want in life.
+A Greek, Roman and British saying that the people who are bold and risk are the ones who get what they want in life."Football is one religion, and everybody's welcome"

-After moving from his home in New York City to Utah in 2004, Coach Firpo started coaching locally in various indoor and outdoor leagues for youth and adults.
+Quoted by Zlatan Ibrahimovic, this reminds us that we are all together in this big beautiful sport that unifies the world.After moving from his home in New York City to Utah in 2004, Coach Firpo started coaching locally in various indoor and outdoor leagues for youth and adults.
 His early adult soccer networking group would go on to become the largest continual free adult pickup group for players in Salt Lake and nearby counties, which would grow and spread into many more pickup groups statewide.
 This group would later become UTAH SOCCER - a popular Facebook group for Utah youth soccer, adult soccer and pro soccer players, coaches, administrators, refs and fans.Since forming as U6s, Pirates has come in 1st or 2nd over 30 times in various indoor and outdoor leagues and tournaments.
 Our boys have made regional ODP, MLS, USL and UPSL youth teams in 4 different states.Pirates are strongly encouraged to play High School soccer in spring and try to become school captains and model student athletes on and off the field.
 Coach Mike Firpo is adamant development of youth footballers doesn't have to be at the exclusion of high school soccer, a unique experience that complements the Pirates all-year club commitment.Many of our players are #10s (playmakers) at their high school soccer teams because of their technical competency and creativity.
 Pirates has continuously been known for a fun to play (and watch) style of attacking fútbol.
 Winning but playing poorly = boredom and a chore or work.
 This in-turn leads to later burn-out for many kids and well-meaning parents who want the best for their children.
 Youth soccer development doesn't have to be so hard.
 Futbol should be joy, not pain.Coach Firpo's Pirates have DEVELOPED national level youth soccer players, most from little or no previous competitive soccer before joining us.
 In other words, we coach, we don't poach players to form an all-star team, win games at all costs and charge parents insane prices to travel to wasteful tournaments, missing valuable training, growth and fun.
 That is not development, that is player collecting.Pirates have very proudly NEVER club passed a player in any UYSA (Utah Youth Soccer Association) game.
 Everything we do is us.
 We don't borrow players to win games, leagues or tournaments and claim the laurels.
 That is also, not development, nor fair to the teams and players who comprise those teams all year long.
 Having someone come in to take your test for you and get an "A" but you get the credit, does not help you, them or your group.
 It creates team issues, player confidence suffers and it masks real development.Winning should never trump youth development.
 That is fine for pros and adults, not for mentally healthy kids.
 Pirates is about both winning and losing (mirroring life) and learning from all of it.
 Everything can be used for growth, if we allow it.Most learning comes from loss or rejection -- think Michael Jordan, Tom Brady, Beckham, Messi, billionaires, celebrities or the successful people you know personally.
 If a player joins a statewide all-star team and just wins for social bragging rights, yet has done little growth -- they have wasted vital time.
 Though it may feel great initially, invisible potential is often squandered.
 We have to let kids struggle too in order to grow fully, whether that's today, next month or years from now.One Pirate moved to Nebraska to become the youngest ever player in the Olympic Development Program (ODP) there, later moving to Texas to join the FC Dallas Academy of MLS.
 Two of our boys started with Pirates as rec goalkeepers and became US Youth Soccer & ECNL national champion attackers.
 Hairo Campos, a 2007, won the USYS 2023 Elite64 National Championship playing up with 05-06 boys.Below is former Pirate Jace Thomsen scoring the final PK to win the 2021 US Youth Soccer National Championships.

 🏆 This goal would mark the first time ever that a Utah team won a boys national championship in soccer! 🏆